 - Colleges shall recommend their nominations for University Medals to the Secretary of Academic Senate.
 Nominations for candidates who have not achieved a Grade Point Average of at least 6.5 must be accompanied by other supporting documentation.
 All nominations shall be received by the Secretary no later than the deadline specified by the Secretary of Academic Senate.

 - All nominations will be accompanied by:

 - the nominee's full academic record

 - the nominee's GPA for the relevant years of study** (refer Rule 1)

 - The Secretary shall provide the Committee with:

 - a report on the distribution of grades for each of the Pass Bachelor and Honours courses of which the nominees were students; and

 - the full academic record of the winners of University Medals for the previous three years.

 *Nominations are generally based on the highest GPA and where two or more candidates achieved the same GPA, the College nomination may be based on the highest mark (%) of the Honours grade.

-**Colleges should indicate if they have used, for any of the three years, grades based on different percentages than those specified in the Rules of Academic Assessment.
+**Colleges should indicate if they have used, for any of the three years, grades based on different percentages than those specified in Rule 6.